RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ### PlayStation Portable

 - ✅ Standalone emulator: **[PPSSPP](https://www.ppsspp.org/download/)**
-  - Does not support RAIntegration at this time, so achievement developers are unable to troubleshoot potential issues.
 - ✅ libretro core: **PPSSPP**
   - Loading save states too fast can cause it to crash.
   - Some games have graphical issues.